 Lettuce is a fairly uncomplicated crop that will quickly reward you with a harvest.
 The variety of lettuce is huge.
 As a self-caterer, with the right planning, it's no problem to harvest and enjoy fresh lettuce all year round.
 You can find out what you need to bear in mind when harvesting lettuce in this article.

-As lettuce has a very short cultivation period and grows quickly, you can harvest just four to five weeks after sowing.
+As Lettuce has a very short cultivation period and grows quickly, you can harvest just four to five weeks after sowing.
 Depending on how the lettuce plant grows, you can either harvest individual leaves (plucking lettuce) or whole heads (head lettuce).
 To do this, cut the lettuce with a sharp knife.
 Lettuce can only be harvested once, whereas lettuce harvested correctly can produce a harvest throughout the season.
 To do this, harvest leaf by leaf or cut off the rosette so that the heart of the lettuce plant remains standing.
 If the heart is left standing, most lettuces will sprout again.

 It is best to harvest your lettuce in the afternoon or evening.
 The nitrate content in the leaves is highest in the morning.
 This is the case with most leafy vegetables, which is why you should harvest later in the day.
 You should also harvest on a dry day.
 If the leaves are damp, they can rot more easily and the lettuce will not keep as long.

 Depending on the lettuce type, variety and sowing date, there are lettuces that grow and can be harvested over the winter: Lamb's lettuce, winter divas, frost-tolerant picking lettuces and postelein.
-You can read more about winter lettuces here.
+You can read more about Winter Lettuces here.
 During the summer months, you can harvest lettuce, summer divas, various types of lettuce and rocket.
 You can find an overview of the exact harvest times for individual important lettuces below.

-Lamb's lettuce can be harvested throughout the winter, i.e. from October to March, if you choose a frost-tolerant variety.
+Lamb's Lettuce can be harvested throughout the winter, i.e. from October to March, if you choose a frost-tolerant variety.
 You can also sow and harvest lamb's lettuce throughout the rest of the year.
 It needs about 8 weeks to develop.
 If you sow between July and August, the lettuce can be harvested from September/October.
 If you sow at the beginning of September, it can be harvested from November.

 With lamb's lettuce, you can cut off individual leaves one by one so that the small rosettes continue to grow and you can harvest the winter lettuce several times.
 Normally, however, the entire rosettes are harvested by cutting just above the root base.
 But here too, you can be careful not to cut too deeply.
 This allows the rosettes to sprout again.

-Depending on the variety, head lettuce can be harvested from May to October.
+Depending on the variety, Head Lettuce can be harvested from May to October.
 Varieties such as 'Maikönig' can be harvested early.
 Iceberg lettuce, Batavia lettuce and Romaine lettuce are ideal for summer harvesting as they do not bolt as quickly.
-'Winterkönig' or'Wintermarie' can be harvested in the fall.
+'Winterkönig' or 'Wintermarie' can be harvested in the fall.

 Endive can be harvested for the first time from the beginning of August.
 It tolerates slight sub-zero temperatures well, which is why you can harvest fresh frisée lettuce until November without any problems.

 Rocket should be harvested before it flowers, otherwise it can become very pungent and bitter.
 Rocket can be harvested just 4 to 6 weeks after sowing.
 The harvest period is from April to October.
-The leaves can be harvested as soon as they are approx. 10 cm long.
+The leaves can be harvested as soon as they are approx. 10 cm/3.9 in long.
 The younger the leaves, the more tender they are.
 If you cut the rocket three centimetres above the ground, it will sprout again and again.

 Postelein can be harvested from November to April.
-Harvest as soon as the plants are approx. 10 cm tall.
+Harvest as soon as the plants are approx. 10 cm/3.9 in tall.
 As with picking lettuce, it is important that the heart of the rosettes remains undamaged.
 Therefore, pick from the outside in.
 This way you can harvest up to six harvests of winter purslane.
 There is also summer purslane, which is harvested from June to September.

 Excursus on forcing: The roots are dug up and left on the bed for two days at best so that the last nutrients can be extracted from the leaves.
-The leaves are then trimmed to 5 cm and the beets are placed in boxes with moist sand for the "resting phase".
+The leaves are then trimmed to 5 cm/2 in and the beets are placed in boxes with moist sand for the "resting phase".
 Forcing can begin in December.
-For this, it is important that the temperature is between 12 °C and 18 °C and that it is completely dark.
+For this, it is important that the temperature is between 12 and 18 °C/53 and 64 ° F and that it is completely dark.
 If light reaches the shoots, they will turn green and bitter.
 To do this, place the roots close together vertically in an opaque bucket or tub and then fill it with sandy soil.
 To begin with, water thoroughly with warm water to "activate" the sprouting of the plants.
 It is practical if the container has holes at the bottom to prevent waterlogging.
 There should be enough space above the container to allow the shoots to develop.
 Also cover the containers with a cloth.
 Make sure that the soil always remains slightly moist.
 The chicory can then be harvested after 3 to 5 weeks.

 Want to get helpful gardening tips all year round and plan your own beds in the best possible way?
 Then register here or download the Fryd app for Android or iOS.